20Finger-Squared/nixOS/README.md

 # Features
 The whole system is aiming to be Gruvbox themed using the Jetbrains Mono font.

+This config is also moving towards X11 due to me having a hoard of problems with the current wayland.
+With the movement towards X11 i will be prioritising suckless software due to speed and ease of config.

 ## GUI tools
 Windows managers are:
 - Dwl